awsdocs/amazon-rds-user-guide/doc_source/CHAP_Oracle.md

   For more information, see [Oracle Multimedia](Oracle.Options.Multimedia.md)\.
 + Network encryption

-  For more information, see [Oracle Native Network Encryption](Appendix.Oracle.Options.NetworkEncryption.md) and [Oracle Secure Sockets Layer](Appendix.Oracle.Options.SSL.md)\.
+  For more information, see [Oracle native network encryption](Appendix.Oracle.Options.NetworkEncryption.md) and [Oracle Secure Sockets Layer](Appendix.Oracle.Options.SSL.md)\.
 + Partitioning
 + Spatial and Graph